grrr-amsterdam/s3-image-scaler/README.md

 Note the URL in Serverless' terminal output.

+### Use the microservice as a redirect rule in the bucket

-Use that URL when configuring redirect rules in the bucket's website configuration:
+Use the URL from Serverless when configuring redirect rules in the bucket's website configuration:

 ```json
 [